coloria-dev/coloria/articles/note-on-cam16/ARTICLE.md

   \right]
   ```

-  which is close to, but not exactly the same as, the eccentricity factor given
+  which is close to, but not exactly the same as the eccentricity factor given
   in table \ref{table:hue}.

   Hue quadrature is computed using the formula